 Managing Director, Head of Flagship Projects & Strategy Planning

-Arif was 11 when his dad, a noted environmentalist started taking him out as a field volunteer in animal vaccination camps, and wildlife sanctuaries to understand wildlife conservation, and indigenous community visits to understand rural life.
+Arif was 11 when his dad, an environmentalist started taking him out as a field volunteer in animal vaccination camps, and wildlife sanctuaries to understand wildlife conservation, and indigenous community visits to understand rural life.
 His dad actively took him to activism events where he and his siblings together advocated for the conservation of wetlands and endangered species like great adjutant stock.
-His dad’s minimalist lifestyle inspired him to adopt sustainable living practices and live a low carbon footprint lifestyle at the early stage of his life.